Trade/other name(s): Vectibix

 Further treatments may need to be delayed if you develop a serious skin or lung problem.
 If the symptoms improve, treatment may be started back at a lower dose.
 Your doctor may stop the drug if the symptoms are severe or last for more than a month.

 About 9 out of 10 people have problems with the skin, mouth, nails, or eyes.
 This is most often seen as redness or an acne-like rash on the face, neck, and trunk that starts during the first few weeks of treatment and goes away a few months after treatment is stopped.
 It may become severe in about 1 out of 10 people, with problems such as infections (redness, swelling, tenderness, or pus) or cracking skin.
+To help reduce skin effects, use sunscreen and hats, and limit time in the sun.
 Tell your doctor right away if you have rash, sores, signs of skin infection, or other skin, mouth, eye or vision problems.
 Treatment with this drug may need to be delayed or stopped completely.

 Infections can happen when your skin is affected.
 If you notice pus or tenderness, or if you have other signs of infection such as chills or fever (100.5° or higher), call your doctor right away.
 Serious skin infections known as necrotizing fasciitis have been reported with this drug, as have blood infections (sepsis), which can be life-threatening.

 This drug may cause diarrhea, especially if given along with certain chemotherapy drugs such as irinotecan.
 In some cases the diarrhea may be severe.
-If left unchecked, this could lead to dehydration and chemical imbalances in the body, which could be dangerous.
+If left unchecked, this could lead to dehydration, chemical imbalances in the body, and even kidney failure.
 Tell your doctor right away if you have loose stools or watery diarrhea.

 This drug can cause infusion reactions in some people when the drug is given, especially with the first treatment.
 Mild reactions often consist of fever and chills.
 More serious reactions happen in about 1 out of 100 people, but can be dangerous.
 Symptoms can include feeling lightheaded or dizzy (due to low blood pressure), fever or chills, hives (raised itchy welts on the skin), nausea, itching, headache, coughing, shortness of breath, tightness in the throat, or swelling of the face, tongue, or eyes.
 Tell your doctor or nurse right away if you notice any of these symptoms during or after being given the drug.
 If you develop serious symptoms, treatment with this drug may need to be stopped.